Tomato27/Monte/README.md

 # Monte
-MonteCarlo simulation code for radiation transport of CBCT written in C++/CUDA.
+MonteCarlo simulation code for radiation transport of CT/CBCT written in C++/CUDA.

 ## monte_cpp
 MonteCalro simulation of photon tracking for CBCT writen in C++